CANDY-LINE/node-red-contrib-generic-ble/README.md

 Set `GENERIC_BLE_TRACE=true` on starting Node-RED and you can find the precise log in `/var/log/syslog`.

 # Revision History
+* 1.0.2
+  - Improve README
+  - Add an example flow file available from the editor UI

 * 1.0.1
   - Fix an issue where custom characteristics cannot be listed on the Generic BLE config node dialog